 Hi!
-I am an award-winning creative consultant who wears many different hats, practicing design in multiple genres from print and digital design to gardens and architecture.
+I am an award-winning creative designer who wears many different hats, practicing design in multiple genres from print and digital design to even gardens and architecture.
 For most of my career, I have worked as a graphic designer, creative director, academic, and author.
 Individuals, non-profits, and companies have hired (and rehired), me to help them look at the big picture of an idea and develop the creative concept and practical plan to see a project through each evolutionary step.

 In the realm of graphic design, my passion and expertise span research and brand positioning, concept development, writing, design, and production (printing, manufacturing, installation, and digital launching).
-If I don't roll up my own sleeves to do these individual tasks myself, I orchestrate the team to execute each assignment perfectly.
+If I don't roll up my own sleeves to do these individual tasks myself, I orchestrate the team to execute each detail perfectly.
 I enjoy managing people and projects through all phases and overseeing administration including budgets and contracts.
 All the while, I like collaborating with my clients to ensure that their expectations are either met or, more typically, exceeded.

 I received my MFA from Cranbrook Academy of Art, a unique hothouse environment that has shaped the foundation of my design philosophy.
 My work is part of the permanent collection in the National Museum of Fine Arts in Havana, and I have received awards from AIGA, the Type Director’s Club, and Art Director’s Club, among many others.
 I have had the pleasure of speaking at AIGA, ICOGRADA, and other professional and academic conferences.

 I am excited about my work and the people I meet along the way.
 How we can collaborate together on your next project?

 bottom of page